Gender Affirming Therapy

 - Learn tools in how to manage depression, anxiety or dysphoria symptoms

 - Manage social anxiety and issues with friends, classmates or colleagues

 - Decide to whom and when to share your identity with others

-- Educate family members and partners on gender identity issues
+- Educate family members and partners

 - Process and shift internalized transphobia

 - Know your rights in school, job and in your community

 - Acquire information for steps toward the social, legal and medical affirmation process

 - Learn ways to support your child and keep them safe

 - Navigate school issues and dealing with potential bullying